 There is an additional benefit to using hashtags on your Google+ posts: Sometimes they come up when someone searches on Google.com.

 You can use hashtags on board descriptions, but most sources say it doesn’t help rankings much.
 Hashtags work best in Pinterest descriptions.
-They are clickable, so once you click a hashtag in a pin like this:

 And yes – you can follow that topic on Pinterest.
 Note that there are 2,000 people following this hashtag topic on Pinterest right now.
 However, most of the pins under this topic don’t actually have #WordPress hashtags.
 They include the word “WordPress” in their titles or descriptions, though.